Jhgomez/StudyNotes/Android/gradle.md

 instead of overwriting resources.
 There is one more "conflict" resolution that I haven't mentioned yet, flavors can have different dimensions, for example I can have a dimension for "free" and "premium", but also a dimension for "api", those dimensions are declared to the AGP (`flavorDimensions`), and then specified in the DSL of each declared flavor(`dimension` property), and in this case if you declare the same resource, for example same xml layout, in two specific build flavors source set, then the priority is given by the order of the dimensions declared in `flavorDimensions`.
+You can also add dependencies specific to a build variant as [stated here](https://developer.android.com/build/dependencies#configure_dependencies_for_a_specific_build_variant)